Bounds on Codes Correcting Adjacent Transpositions: Properties of transpositions and transposition distance

-\end{lemma} \begin{proof} We can think of $ \bar{B}(\myx; t) $ as the set of all strings that can be obtained through a two-step process: first apply up to $ u $ transpositions to $ \myx $, resulting in a string $ \myy $, and then apply $ v $ transpositions to $ \myy $, where $ u + v = t $.
+To show the right-hand inequality, think of $ \bar{B}(\myx; r) $ as the set of all strings that can be obtained by first applying up to $ u $ transpositions to $ \myx $, resulting in a string $ \myy $, and then applying $ v $ transpositions to $ \myy $, where $ u + v = r $.

-Taking $ u = t $ in the first step (and hence $ v = 0 $ in the second), we get exactly $ B(\myx; t) $, i.e., the set of strings that can be obtained from $ \myx $ with at most $ t $ transpositions.
-This is the summand $ v = 0 $ in \eqref{eq:Bupper}.
+Taking $ u = r $ in the first step (and hence $ v = 0 $ in the second), we get exactly $ B(\myx; r) $, i.e., the set of strings that can be obtained from $ \myx $ with at most $ r $ transpositions.
+This is the summand $ u = r $ in \eqref{eq:Bupper}.

-Consider now the case $ u = t - 1 $, and let $ \myy \in B(\myx; t-1) $ be a string obtained from $ \myx $ in the first step.
+Consider now the case $ u = r - 1 $, and let $ \myy \in B(\myx; r-1) $ be a string obtained from $ \myx $ in the first step.
 In the second step we are allowed to choose $ v = 1 $ pair of consecutive symbols in $ \myy $ to swap.
-If this pair is disjoint from all the pairs chosen in the first step, then the resulting string $ \myz $ can equivalently be obtained directly from $ \myx $ via up to $ t $ disjoint transpositions.
-In other words, $ \myz \in B(\myx; t) $ and this string was therefore already accounted for in the first case described in the previous paragraph.
-Also, if the pair chosen in the second step is identical to a pair chosen in the first step, then the transposition from the second step will annul the transposition from the first step and, again, $ \myz \in B(\myx; t) $, i.e., we are back to the previous case.
+If this pair is disjoint from all the pairs chosen in the first step, then the resulting string $ \myz $ can equivalently be obtained directly from $ \myx $ via up to $ r $ disjoint transpositions.
+In other words, $ \myz \in B(\myx; r) $ and this string was therefore already accounted for in the first case described in the previous paragraph.
+Also, if the pair chosen in the second step is identical to a pair chosen in the first step, then the transposition from the second step will annul the transposition from the first step and, again, $ \myz \in B(\myx; r) $, i.e., we are back to the previous case.
 Therefore, in the second step we can, without loss of generality, consider only pairs of symbols that partially overlap with a pair chosen in the first step, either on its left or on its right symbol.
 (E.g., suppose that $ (a,b,c,d) $ is a substring of $ \myx $, and that the pair $ (b,c) $ was chosen in the first step, so that the corresponding substring of $ \myy $ is $ (a,c,b,d) $.
 Then the pairs in $ \myy $ that partially overlap with the pair chosen in the first step, one of which we can choose in the second step, are $ (a,c) $ and $ (b,d) $.)
 Since at most $ u $ pairs were chosen in the first step, there are at most $ 2 u $ pairs to select one from in the second step.
 In conclusion, there are $ |B(\myx; u)| $ different strings $ \myy $ that can be obtained in the first step, and for each such $ \myy $ there are at most $ \binom{2u}{1} = 2u $ different strings $ \myz $ that can be obtained in the second step.

 The analysis in the general case is the same: there are $ |B(\myx; u)| $ different strings $ \myy $ that can be obtained in the first step, and for each such $ \myy $ there are at most $ \binom{2u}{v} $ different strings $ \myz $ that can be obtained in the second step.